How to Fill Out a Washington State Collision Report

 A Washington State Patrol Collision Report is a document recording the details of your collision, what happened, who was involved, and what the road conditions were like.

 Making sure that a collision report gets filed is crucial.
 If you should decide to seek damages from the person responsible for the accident, a collision report is needed to legitimize your case.
-Alternatively, if the other driver should attempt to sue or throw the blame of the collision onto you, then you need a collision report to bolster your defense.
-Insurance companies often look to collect as much information as possible and may request an official copy of any accident reports that describe how and when the collision occured.
+Alternatively, if the other driver should attempt to sue or throw the blame for the collision onto you, then you need a collision report to bolster your defense.
+Insurance companies often look to collect as much information as possible and may request an official copy of any accident reports that describe how and when the collision occurred.

 The best way to ensure that your collision report gets filed is to immediately call the police when a collision takes place.
 When the police arrive, adamantly request that they write a collision report, even if they don’t want to (more on this below).